Can Macular Degeneration Be Cured?

 However, it’s generally reserved for specific cases, as there’s a risk of damaging surrounding healthy tissue.
 Newer laser technologies aim to make this treatment more precise and less invasive.

-Vitamins and Supplements
+Vitamins and supplements

-For those with Dry AMD, certain eye vitamins for macular degeneration may help slow progression.
+For those with dry AMD, certain eye vitamins for macular degeneration may help slow progression.
 Based on findings from the Age-Related Eye Disease Study (AREDS), specific formulations containing vitamins C and E, zinc, and copper are recommended to support eye health.

 By incorporating these vitamins, people with AMD may be able to slow the condition’s advance, reducing the risk of severe vision impairment.
 It’s worth discussing these supplements with your healthcare provider to determine if they’re suitable for you.

-Emerging Tablets for Wet AMD
+Emerging tablets for wet AMD

 Tablets for wet AMD are an emerging field of research.
 Unlike injections, tablets aim to provide a more accessible option for managing the condition.